trevor-johnson/portfolio/README.md

 # Data Science Portfolio

-Follow the links below to jump to the folder and see the code and more information about each project:
+Follow the links below to jump to the folder and see the code and more information about each project.

 ## [Reddit TLDR Abstractive Summarization Model](https://github.com/trevor-johnson/portfolio/tree/main/projects/reddit_summarization)